apache/jackrabbit-oak/oak-run/README.md

     --export-metrics         - Option to export the captured metrics.
 The format of the command is type;URL;key1=value1,key2=value2
                               Currently only [Prometheus Pushgateway](https://github.com/prometheus/pushgateway) is supported
                               e.g. --export-metrics "pushgateway;localhost:9091;key1=value1,key2=value2"
+    --sweep-only-refs-past-retention - Sweep only if the earliest references from all repositories are past the retention period which is govered by the max-age parameter.
+                                       Boolean (Optional).
+Defaults to False.
+Only applicable for --collect-garbage --check-consistency-gc    - Performs a consistency check immediately after the GC.
+                                Boolean (Optional).
+Defaults to False.
+Only applicable for --collect-garbage
 Note:

 Note: When using --export-metrics the following additional jars have to be downloaded to support Prometheus Pushgatway